Our Acknowledgement of Country

 We acknowledge and respect the traditional custodians of country the Meintangk/Moandick people's on whose ancestral lands we live, learn, work, visit and travel.
 We respect the elders past and present as we move forward as one nation.

-Kingston Community School is a birth - Year 12 school located in the Limestone Coast district.
+Kingston Community School is a Reception - Year 12 school located in the Limestone Coast district.
 Whilst there have been schools in the area for over 125 years, the current site was opened in 1986 in the grounds of Gall Park; a focus area of recreation for the local community.
-A unique joint-use agreement between the School and local community has seen expansive recreation facilities established and maintained on the site, including a 25-metre swimming pool, football oval, cricket nets, tennis and netball courts, squash courts and gymnasium.
+A unique joint-use agreement between the school and local community has seen expansive recreation facilities established and maintained on the site, including a 25-metre swimming pool, football oval, cricket nets, tennis and netball courts, squash courts and gymnasium.

-The library is an outstanding facility available to both the School and community, offering both printed and online resources and access to over 13 million items through the statewide OneCard system.
+The library is an outstanding facility available to both the school and community, offering both printed and online resources and access to over 13 million items through the statewide OneCard system.
 The library promotes lifelong learning and is a friendly place for families to come and share their love of reading with each other.
 Through the library, Kingston Community School offers early childhood education through Baby Bounce and Playgroup in Schools programs for 0-5 year olds, which promote learning through play and learning in everyday activities.
 These programs foster literacy and numeracy development, creativity and fun, and encourage families to learn and play together.